 The ultimate ski chalet hotel is Mountain Lodge, it’s a luxury ski in ski out chalet in the heart of Les Crosets– with modern comforts in a traditional wood chalet tucked into the hillside, steps to a poma lift and the Portes du Soleil ski region.

 Arriving at this classic chalet, you are immediately at ease, the cozy alpine wood lobby and lounge by the fire are welcoming, casual but chic.
-This is modern mountain luxury epitomized– clean and neat, not overdone like some Swiss chalets, jus the right nod to tradition – grand beams, sheepskin throws and pillows, swiss dot curtains framing the pretty slope view through timber-frame windows.
+This is a modern mountain luxury ski lodge epitomized– clean and neat, not overdone like some Swiss chalets, jus the right nod to tradition – grand beams, sheepskin throws and pillows, Swiss dot curtains framing the pretty slope view through timber-frame windows.
 Mountain Lodge staff is super accommodating, switching from French to German and English with ease from check in to cocktails to concierge logistics.

 We’d left our ski boots and skis in the Hotel’s private ski room, complete with ski boot dryers.
 Our beautiful modern alpine room had a fluffy down duvet, lovely bath amenities, and a heated clothing rack for the day’s damp ski gloves.
 Our suite, there are 23 total, offered a fantastic view of the ski slope, lit up on Wednesday night for night skiing, but why would leave the confines of our cozy chalet, when we had a hot tub, sauna and steam room downstairs?